Gagan123deep/Qbit-Simulation/README.md

 Together, these workflows provide a compact codebase for coursework, research applications, and CV use.

-## What This Repository Demonstrates
+## What this repo demonstrates

-- Single- and two-qubit unitary evolution in Python
-- Quantum Fourier Transform circuits and verification against a discrete Fourier transform
+- Python state-vector simulation for unitary gates and simple circuit models
+- QFT implementation and a direct comparison with FFT output for a simple input state
-- Projective measurement in different bases
+- Projective measurement in Z and X bases
+- Random-circuit entropy dynamics under probabilistic measurement
-- Generalized measurement and decoherence channels using Kraus operators
+- Julia two-qubit open-system simulation with Kraus operators
-- Open-system stochastic trajectory simulation
+- ITensors / ITensorMPS usage for a small MPS-based workflow
-- Entanglement-entropy tracking in both Python and Julia workflows
+- Stochastic trajectory tracking and entanglement-entropy calculation

 ## Repository Structure